d3f4l7d/d3f4l7d/README.md

 > See echo lines of each .sh files.

 > [!CAUTION]
 > Any act of unauthorized access could violate the laws on your country (e.g., [CFAA](https://www.justice.gov/jm/jm-9-48000-computer-fraud)).
-Any of tools here must be used on your own systems to enhance your system security (check your system's exposed port, monitor nearby wi-fi device, etc...).
+Any of tools here must be used on your own systems to enhance your system security (check your system's exposed port, monitor nearby wi-fi device, deactivate malicious connection etc...).

 ## Core Idea